Ann Druyan: Work in science

-Druyan is a fellow of the Committee for the Scientific Investigation of Claims for the Paranormal (CSICOP).
+Druyan is a fellow of the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP).

 Druyan served as program director of the first solar-sail deep-space mission, Cosmos 1, launched on a Russian ICBM in 2005.

 Druyan is involved in multiple Breakthrough Initiatives.
 With Frank Drake, Druyan is the co-chair of Breakthrough Message and also a member of Breakthrough Starshot.

 She is a member of the advisory board of The Carl Sagan Institute.

 Activism

 Druyan has for many years been a vocal advocate for nuclear disarmament.
 She was arrested three times at the Mercury, Nevada nuclear test site during Mikhail Gorbachev's unilateral moratorium on underground nuclear testing, with which President Ronald Reagan did not cooperate.
 This included an arrest in June 1986, when she crossed a white painted line indicating the test site's boundary.
 Sagan, who attended the same protest with Druyan, was not arrested.

-In the early 1990s, Druyan worked with Sagan and then-Senator Al Gore, Jr. and a host of religious and scientific leaders to bring the scientific and religious worlds together in a unified effort to preserve the environment, resulting in the Declaration of the 'Mission to Washington'.
+In the early 1990s, Druyan worked with Sagan and then-Senator Al Gore Jr. and a host of religious and scientific leaders to bring the scientific and religious worlds together in a unified effort to preserve the environment, resulting in the Declaration of the 'Mission to Washington'.

 She was a founding director of the Children's Health Fund until the spring of 2004, a project that provides mobile pediatric care to homeless and disadvantaged children in more than half a dozen cities.
 She is currently a member of their advisory board.

 She has been on the board of directors of the National Organization for the Reform of Marijuana Laws (NORML) for over 10 years and was its president from 2006 to 2010.